Estimating conditional Mann-Whitney effects using pseudo-observation-based regression: Discussion

 \section{Discussion}

-We presented a statistical model for the two-sample problem that relates the relative treatment effect $\theta ({\bs z_1}, {\bs z_2}) = P(T_1 > T_2 | {\bs Z_1} = {\bs z_1}, {\bs Z_1} = {\bs z_2})$ to group-specific covariate values ${\bs z_1}, {\bs z_2}$.
-The proposed model is distribution-free, thereby generalizing nonparametric estimators of the unconditional relative treatment effect (like the Wilcoxon-Mann-Whitney statistic) to a regression setting.
-As a main result of this paper, we developed a model-fitting procedure based on pseudo-observations.
+We presented a statistical model for the two-sample problem that relates the {conditional} Mann-Whitney effect $\theta ({\bs z_1}, {\bs z_2}) = P(T_1 > T_2 | {\bs Z_1} = {\bs z_1}, {\bs Z_2} = {\bs z_2})$ to group-specific covariate values ${\bs z_1}, {\bs z_2}$.
+The proposed model is distribution-free, thereby generalizing nonparametric estimators of the unconditional Mann-Whitney effect (like the Wilcoxon-Mann-Whitney statistic) to a regression setting. {If the logistic link function is used, our model has a similar interpretation as the conditional Mann-Whitney effect in a Cox regression model with group-covariate interactions.} As a main result of this paper, we developed a model-fitting procedure based on pseudo-observations.
 We showed that this procedure yields a consistent and asymptotically normal estimator of the covariate effects under rather mild conditions.
 In the special case of uncensored observations, we explicitly verified these conditions.
-In future works we will investigate more detailed sufficient conditions for the validity of Assumption~\ref{ass:general} in the randomly right-censored case.
+In future work, we will investigate more detailed sufficient conditions for the validity of Assumption~\ref{ass:general} in the randomly right-censored case.